sgraham/gamepad.js/README.markdown

 Button images
 -------------

-.image[button_name] is the URL of an image that can be used to communicate with the user.
-For example .image['faceButton0'] will be a picture of a green "A" button if the connected device is an Xbox 360 controller.
+`.image[button_name]` is the URL of an image that can be used to communicate with the user.
+For example `.image['faceButton0']` will be a picture of a green "A" button if the connected device is an Xbox 360 controller.

-For the axes, the names are 'leftStick', and 'rightStick', rather than separate items for X/Y. There is also a generic 'dpad' image (with no direction specified).
+For the axes, the names are `leftStick`, and `rightStick`, rather than separate items for X/Y. There is also a generic `dpad` image (with no direction specified).

 Authors